 Nevada were one of four states that already had sports betting laws in place – Oregon, Delaware and Montana being the other three.

-However, Nevada were the only state that legalised all sports betting before the act – hence it’s the only state in the USA where single-game sports betting is legal.
+However, Nevada was the only state that legalised all sports betting before the act – hence it’s the only state in the USA where single-game sports betting is legal.

 Problems with online betting in the USA